charliemic/electric-sheep/docs/development/workflow/SMART_PROMPTS_ARCHITECTURE.md

 ```
 [INTERNAL EVALUATION]

+STEP 1: Check if action is rule-required
+- Action: Add comment
+- Not rule-required → Continue to STEP 2

-Evaluate the risk of adding a comment given this context:
+STEP 2: Evaluate the risk of adding a comment given this context:

 CONTEXT:
 - Action: Add comment to function